evandeilton/dscoder/README.md

 | Windows       | Set user environment variables | `setx PROVIDER_API_KEY "your_key"` |

 Supported API keys.
 You can set up your favorite ones:

 - DEEPSEEK_API_KEY
 - OPENAI_API_KEY
 - ANTHROPIC_API_KEY
+- OPENROUTER_API_KEY

-## Quick Start  <!-- New Section -->
+## Quick Start

 To quickly get started with DSCoder, follow these steps:

 1. Clone the repository and install the dependencies as described in the Installation and Setup section.
 2. Set up your API keys as environment variables.
 3. Use the `dscoder()` function to generate code.
 For example:

 ```python
 from dscoder import dscoder